Dennis and Edie Demshar

 The VHA works to make a similar contribution to residents in The Villages®.
 It was a natural fit to work together and make both organizations stronger.
 Homes and businesses in The Villages® are served by 'OUR' hospital.
 Its ability to provide the best care to those of us who live and work here is paramount to our living healthy lives.
 Everyone needs to recognize that we all have a stake in the hospital's success."

 George and Gloria Counselman became donors to UF Health The Villages® Hospital Auxiliary Foundation after volunteering for nearly a year.
 Volunteering where they see a necessity has always been part of their adult lives.

 Gloria says, "At the hospital there is a need for volunteers.
 The volunteers really work; they are not just for show.
 George and I put in a lot of hours, but we do it because we want to—not because we have to, and that makes a big difference."

 George says they do their homework before donating financially.
 He says of the Foundation, "They don't waste money.
 They have their act together."
 Referring to Dick Campbell, George continues, "Dick's fiscal philosophy caught my attention.
 We knew they would be good stewards of our monetary contributions."

-While they are Room Naming Sponsors, you won't see their name on the plaque; the donor is listed as Two Volunteers.
-Gloria continues, "We like to be quiet donors.
+They are room naming sponsors, but you won't see their name on the plaque.
+They are also scholarship sponsors.
+"We like to be quiet donors.
 The hospital is so valuable to the community.
 We saw a need and wanted to support what others have so generously begun."